DOI-ONRR/onrr.gov-site/README.md

 - Add .env file outside of the repository.

 ### Initializing
 Commands should be run in the main directory of the repository.
+Commands in Windows should be run with git bash.
 ```bash
 npm run install
 npm run init